-After a few months living every New Yorkers' dream of spending her days hiking and her nights attending Broadway shows like Sunset Boulevard, The Color Purple, and In Transit, Hillary Clinton is stepping back into the political spotlight.
+After a few months living every New Yorkers' dream of spending her days hiking and her nights attending Broadway shows like Sunset Boulevard, The Color Purple, and In Transit, Hillary Clinton is stepping back into the spotlight after her 2016 election defeat.

 In her talk, Clinton joked that wine is what helped her get through last year's election loss.
 "You may have heard that things didn't go exactly as I planned but, you know what, I'm doing okay," she said.

 "Long walks in the woods.
 Organizing my closets, right?
 I won't lie.
 Chardonnay helped a little too.
 Here's what helped most of all.
 Remembering who I am, where I come from, and what I believe."

 But she also minced no words criticizing President Trump, and the political climate that has followed his inauguration.
 "You are graduating at a time when there is a full-fledged assault on truth and reason.
 Just log on to social media for ten seconds.
 It will hit you right in the face," she said.